Dr Peter O'Brien

 Earlier in his career, Peter was the first Regional Policy Officer appointed by the Trades Union Congress (TUC) in its Northern Region, covering North East England and Cumbria.
 He was the principal adviser for the Northern TUC on all regional and local economic development matters, and he contributed significantly towards the development and implementation of TUC research, policy and campaigns on a wide range of economic, employment and social issues.

 Peter combines in-depth professional experience in UK local and regional government with long-standing intellectual interest in the governance of local and regional development.
-Recently, he has been researching the funding, financing and governance of urban infrastructure and processes of policy and fiscal decentralisation.
+His current research focuses on the funding, financing and governance of urban infrastructure and processes of policy and fiscal decentralisation, with particular attention given to the new Metro-mayoral institutional developments in England and Industrial Strategy.

-Peter is based in CURDS where he is a member of the multi-disciplinary i-BUILD (Infrastructure BUsiness models, valuation and Innovation for Local Delivery) Research Centre; a joint collaboration between Newcastle University, the University of Leeds and the University of Birmingham. i-BUILD focuses on infrastructure at the scale of towns and cities where infrastructure is most dense and where the interdependencies between infrastructures, economies, society and the environment are most profound.
-As localities in England assume new roles and responsibilities for infrastructure planning, and acquire new powers to raise funding and finance, new business models will be needed to support the effective delivery and management of infrastructure assets and systems.
+Between October 2013 and March 2018 he was a member of the multi-disciplinary i-BUILD (Infrastructure BUsiness models, valuation and Innovation for Local Delivery) Research Centre; a joint collaboration between Newcastle University, the University of Leeds and the University of Birmingham. i-BUILD focused on infrastructure at the scale of towns and cities where infrastructure is most dense and where the interdependencies between infrastructures, economies, society and the environment are most profound.

-Within i-BUILD, Peter has been critically analysing the regulation and governance arrangements for urban infrastructure funding and financing, with empirical case studies focusing on the UK's 'City Deals' and 'Devolution Deals'.
-Alongside Professor Andy Pike, Director of CURDS, and Professor John Tomaney, Bartlett School of Planning, University College London, he has examinined the funding, financing and governance of transport infrastructure in the London 'global city-region', and he is currently undertaking research into the new 'metro mayors' in England.
-In addition, Peter has led a study into how national and local public sector organisations manage and use property and land assets to realise financial, economic, social and environmental objectives.
-He played a leading role in the preparation of the 2015 i-BUILD Infrastructure Manifesto and Mid-term Review, and has contributed directly towards other I-BUILD projects on local infrastructure business models and system interdependencies.
-In 2016, he was part of the CURDS team that delivered an ESRC Impact Acceleration Project designed to strengthen the contribution of CURDS within policy debates on decentralisation within England, in which he was a co-author of the report 'Decentralisation: issues, principles and practice'.
+Within i-BUILD, Peter critically analysed the regulation and governance arrangements for urban infrastructure funding and financing, with empirical case studies focusing on the UK's 'City Deals' and 'Devolution Deals'.
+Alongside Professor Andy Pike, Director of CURDS, and Professor John Tomaney, Bartlett School of Planning, University College London, he examinined the funding, financing and governance of transport infrastructure in the London 'global city-region'.
+He played a leading role in the preparation of the 2015 i-BUILD Mid-term Review and 2018 i-BUILD Final Report.
+In 2016, he was part of the CURDS team that delivered an ESRC Impact Acceleration Account (IAA) Project designed to strengthen the contribution of CURDS within policy debates on decentralisation within England, in which he was a co-author of the report 'Decentralisation: issues, principles and practice'.
+He is currently working on another ESRC IAA project on Metro-mayors and will start a new IAA project in August 2018 on Industrial Strategy.

-Since joining CURDS in October 2013, Peter has led the preparation of CURDS' written evidence submissions to a number of Parliamentary inquiries, including: 'Fiscal Decentralisation in England; 'Devolution in the UK - Post Scottish Referendum'; 'Cities and Local Government Devolution Bill'; '100% Business Rates Retention'; and 'The Northern Powerhouse and Midlands Engine'.
-He also produced iBUILD's response to the UK National Infrastructure Commission's (NIC) call for evidence on 'Connecting Northern Cities' and 'London's Transport Infrastructure', and CURDS' responses to government consultations on 'The Governance and Structure of the NIC', 'Future governance of the Public Works Loans Board' and 'Industrial Strategy Green Paper'.
-In 2014, Peter contributed towards the RSA City Growth Commission, and provided input into the RSA Commission on Inclusive Growth.
-He is also a member of the Resolution Foundation Cities Expert Steering Group.
+Since joining CURDS in October 2013, Peter has led the preparation of CURDS' written evidence submissions to Parliamentary inquiries, including: 'Fiscal Decentralisation in England; 'Devolution in the UK - Post Scottish Referendum'; 'Cities and Local Government Devolution Bill'; '100% Business Rates Retention'; and 'The Northern Powerhouse and Midlands Engine'.
+He also produced iBUILD's responses to the UK National Infrastructure Commission's (NIC) calls for evidence on 'Connecting Northern Cities' and 'London's Transport Infrastructure', and CURDS' responses to government consultations on 'The Governance and Structure of the NIC', 'Future governance of the Public Works Loans Board' and 'Industrial Strategy Green Paper'.

 - Tomaney J, O'Brien P, Pike A. Planning for Infrastructure.
 In: Ferm, J; Tomaney, J, ed.
 Planning Practice: Critical Perspectives from the UK.
 London: Routledge, 2018.
 In Press.